JordanRL/Fermat/docs/index.md

 This is most obvious in the arc functions, such as `arctan()`.
 However, other areas make assumptions that may not be entirely clear at first.

-!!! tip "For Example"
+!!! example "For Example"
     Calling `isEqual()` on a ComplexNumber will return false unless it is being compared to another ComplexNumber that has the same values for its real and imaginary part.
 More surprisingly perhaps, ComplexNumber objects do not have any of the `GreaterThan` or `LessThan` functions, as inequality comparison is poorly defined even between two complex numbers.

-These peculiarities are documented, as accurately as possible, in this documentation where they occur.
+These peculiarities are documented as accurately as possible in this documentation where they occur.

 ### Immutables Are Used Internally